roman-milk/roman-milk.github.io/love-mother-love-daughter.md

  "There!"
 I said.
 "Now we can start it!"
 Still on my knees, I grinned up at him.

  Before I even looked, I knew the expression I would see in his face.
 He was gaping down at me, as my long hair tousled down my shoulders, my tits firm and perky in their bra, my thong disappearing down the crack of my butt.
 This was the same petite body that he had seen stretched out on my bed, the same dainty fingers pumping into my twat as I whimpered out his name.
 It took him a few seconds before he raised an arm and quickly looked away, shielding his view.
-Report_Story #3